• Webinars

 Take the example discussed in the former chapter.
 If the same bank account is accessed by two different users at the same instance for an update operation, a conflict might occur which will lead to data inconsistency.

-Pessimistic locking in this scenario will enable one user to access the account at one time.
-On performing the operation successfully the user unlocks the item and the control is set free which means the second user can now access the account and make amends accordingly.
+Pessimistic Locking in this scenario will enable one user to access the account at one time.
+On operating successfully, the user unlocks the item and the control is set free which means the second user can now access the account and make amends accordingly.
+Using this approach, the data remains consistent and no conflict occurs.

 A LockHandle is associated with an item to ensure that the particular item remains inaccessible throughout the cache.
+NCache provides a method that calls exclusively for Locking, as well as, numerous overloads that manipulate the Locking mechanism.

 Prerequisites